kit500/Addon-watchstates-handler/README.md

 Usage:
 ------
 The following instruction explains how to embed and use the module in an addons.
-At first import and initialize the module:
+First import and initialize the module:

     import AWSHandler
     AWSHandler.InitDB()

 To get information about the status of a ListItem, create a dictionary with one of the three combinations:

  - a title,
  - a combination of a title / season number / series number,
  - a combination of a title / season number / series title or date,

 and request for watchstate information:

     info = {'title': title, 'season': season, 'episode': episode, 'episode_info': episode_info}